devopsvas/Jenkins-amazonlinux-setup/README.md

 # Jenkins-amazonlinux-setup

-This is the automation for setting up Jenkins in EC2 Amazon Linux instance.
+This is the automation for setting up Jenkins in EC2 Amazon Linux instance using Ansible and Github actions.

 Just update your public IP in trigger.yml